grcmc A proud service of the Community Media Center

 It's an all too common story.
 A family, financially stretched, looks at a stack of late notices and eviction warnings.
 Needing to cut costs, the pet often is the first to go.

-This kitty was trapped in a (locked) foreclosed home for almost two weeks and repreated calls to different "official" agencies from a concerned neighbor went nowhere.
+This kitty was trapped in a (locked) foreclosed home for almost two weeks and repeated calls to different "official" agencies from a concerned neighbor went nowhere.
 As a volunteer for Carol's Ferals, I set off with food, traps and a fair amount of hope that the three cats were still alive.

 Count these two lucky survivors amongst the dozens of animals in the Grand Rapids area who face similar circumstances daily.

-Pat Coffin, Co-Owner of Urban Pharm, a local property management company can add "animal rescuer" to his resume.
+Pat Coffin, co-owner of Urban Pharm, a local property management company can add "animal rescuer" to his resume.
 He says he sees the situation above far too often.

 "It's a daily occurrance that I see animals I could take," says Coffin.
 "Animals are often offered to us as the owners can't afford the costs of basic care.
 It definitely happens more than I would like to see."